Sigfried/momentjs.com/source/core_docs/manipulating/min.md

-Retrieves the lesser of two moment values.
+Retrieves the greater of two moment values.

 This is the counterpart for `moment#max`.